bmcglauser/bmcglauser/README.md

 🔬 I’m a Software Developer at the American Physical Society

-📱 Last year I released a personal project using Flutter on the Apple App Store as well as Google Play Store for Android - search for Ketchup: Media Watchlist.
+📱 Last year I released a personal project on the Apple App Store - search for Ketchup: Media Watchlist

 💬 Ask me about being a theatre performer in NYC